-Health Sciences Graduate Programs in Puerto Rico
+PhD & Master's Degree in Health Science Programs in Puerto Rico

-Health Science Graduate Programs offer students the opportunity to fortify skills in both clinical and non-clinical health and healthcare related majors.
-As a multi-disciplinary field, health science could meld bio-medical, psycho-social and organizational aspects of health, disease and health care.
-Interested students could therefore find a health science degree in various university departments such as biomedicine, public health, epidemiology, health administration, informatics and more.
+Health Science Degree Graduate Programs offer students the opportunity to fortify skills in both clinical and non-clinical health and healthcare related majors.
+As a multidisciplinary field, health science could meld bio-medical, psycho-social and organizational aspects of health, disease and health care.

 Health Science Graduate programs are offered as graduate certificates, masters and doctorate health science degrees.
 Some programs are oriented towards health and wellness (e.g. nursing or health education), while others focus on leadership and policy (e.g. health administration, human services).
 Ultimately, whether you are a future health practitioner, manager or researcher, the broad field of health sciences might provide many possible directions.